micttyoid/foo/README.md

 # Foo: A dummy package for registry testing

-## After a fresh registry setup
+## After setup of a fresh registry

-Assuming your private registry named "craps" (which is actually my registry)
+Assuming your private registry named `craps` (which is indeed my registry)

 ```sh
 git clone https://github.com/micttyoid/foo.git